rwilcox/my-learnings-docs/learning_operations_microservices.md

 THeory: we plan for applications to be around for 10 years, in practice they're usually around for 17

 Systems communication via pub-sub

+# arch patterns for resilient distributed systems (video / conference talk I watched)

+From medical industry: safety critical systems always operating on edge of failure (as you're maximizing your resources!): cook and Rasmussen

+Engineering resistance requires a model of safety based on mentoring, responding adapting and learning

+Buile suyport for contious mainatince; reveal control of system to operotors know it’s goitg to get used in woys you didin’&0t intend thinx obout configuration as interfaces

+mvp needs to include metrics and monitoring from thE ops sid

+Key insighto from google’s chubby paper: engineers don’t plan for avail, concensesus, prumary elections, fIlures, their own bugs OR the future.
+They olso don’T understand distributed systems

+Unknown unknows: prevented by cognitive diversity: it may be unxnown to you but someone with more or different experience may know that there’s a problem: reducing yoer unknowns!!!

+Optimization a can also make less redundant
+Rank your services on what can be dropped, killed or deferred Need to iron out your release process: or else you just are making chaos Alerts need to link to something actionable!!!!
+Standards in interfaces are a good thing (esp configurations!)